jadc/homelab/README.md

 # homelab
-The declarative NixOS configuration of my personal home lab
+The declarative NixOS configuration of my personal home lab.